 Update on UIC United Faculty Negotiations/Potential Strike

-We are writing to provide an update on the status of collective bargaining with UIC United Faculty, the union representing tenure/tenure-track and non-tenure-track faculty with 51% time or more, including visiting faculty, at UIC.
+The University of Illinois Chicago continues to bargain with UIC United Faculty, the union representing tenure/tenure-track and non-tenure-track faculty with 51% time or more, including visiting faculty, at UIC.
 The bargaining unit does not represent faculty in Medicine, Dentistry, Pharmacy or Law.

-Today, we met for our 29th negotiating session, our 11th with the guidance of an independent federal mediator.
-To date, UIC and UICUF have reached agreement on 17 of 23 contract items under deliberation.
-We continue to make progress and exchange proposals, including a few additional articles where the parties are aligned but have not signed off on tentative agreements.
+Today, UIC and UICUF met for their 30th negotiating session, including 11 sessions with the guidance of an independent federal mediator.
+Unfortunately, today was not a productive session.
+There was no movement on economic issues because the union has not responded to the university’s compensation proposals since Jan 6.
+To accelerate our progress toward contract resolution, the university offered to meet again on Friday, Saturday and Monday and the union would only agree to a Monday meeting, Jan.
+16, which will be held just hours before its threatened potential strike on Tuesday, Jan.
+17.

-However, we remain significantly apart on several key issues related to compensation.
+In addition, the union has raised the significant mental health needs of UIC’s students as part of the rationale for the additional compensation it is seeking in its contract negotiations.
+Mental health needs are being addressed holistically for the full campus, not as part of a single union contract.
+UIC takes the health and well-being of all members of our campus, including students, very seriously.
+UIC hopes that these concerns expressed by the union about student well-being will motivate unionized faculty to continue negotiations without disrupting the teaching and learning environment next week.

 A full comparison of the university and union positions on pending contract articles is available at facultybargaining.uic.edu/bargaining-positions.